nktnlx/advanced_data_analysis_course/03_ab_testing/README.md

 `04_statistical_tests.ipynb` - calculating required sample size using different statistical tests
 `05_bootstrap.ipynb` - using bootstrap to build confidence intervals and percentile difference hypothesis testing
 `06_multiple_comparisons.ipynb` - dealing with multiple comparisons problem in an experiment data
+`07_external_validity.ipynb` - exploring external validity by checking for primacy and novelty effects in A/B tests results